-The Scottish Government published its Policy for Higher Activity Radioactive Waste (HAW) on 20 January 2011.
+The Scottish Government published its Policy for Higher Activity Radioactive Waste (HAW) in January 201121.
 The Policy is for the long-term management of HAW in near-surface facilities.
 Facilities should be located as near to the site where the waste is produced as possible.
 Developers will need to demonstrate how the facilities will be monitored and how waste could be retrieved.
 All long-term waste management options will be subject to robust regulatory requirements.